Saskia Neuman Gallery (SE)

 CHART

-For CHART 2025, Saskia Neuman Gallery presents a compelling dialogue between the works of three distinct artists – Jonas Nobel, Gina Hejdebäck and Harry Anderson.
+For CHART 2025, Saskia Neuman Gallery presents a compelling dialogue between the works of three distinct artists – Jonas Nobel, Gina Hejdebäck and Gavin Gleeson.
 Despite their practices spanning different generations, they share a deep connection via exploration of color, shape, and artistic motivation.
 Each artist brings a unique approach and perspective, creating an immersive and multifaceted experience that invites the viewer to engage with each artist’s practice through their emotional and conceptual landscape.

 Jonas Nobel (SE)